Excel VBA TRIM Function

 Note: MyRange = Selection means whatever the cells I select becomes a range.
 So in that range, TRIM removes unwanted spaces.

-Step 3: Now using For Each VBA Loop apply TRIM function.
+Step 3: Now, using For Each VBA Loop, apply the TRIM function.

 Sub Trim_Example3() Dim MyRange As Range Set MyRange = Selection For Each cell In MyRange cell.Value = Trim(cell) Next End Sub